lib-map/guide-digitizing/index.md

 ![CF3](images/CF3.PNG)

 4. To create a line, decide where the line should start and click.
-A vertext should appear.
+A vertex should appear.
 Add another vertex to create a line.

 ![vertex](images./Vertex.PNG)